top of page

 For also our Passover, Christ, was sacrificed, so that we might keep the Feast, not with old leaven, nor with the leaven of amorality and wickedness, but with unleavened sincerity and truth (1Cor.
 5:7b-8a; RNT; emphasis added).

 Nowhere in the Bible, and at no time throughout human history, has authority been granted to change or abolish the day, date, or time of the annual Passover observance.
-The Passover is to be observed only once a year in the late afternoon (evening), as the day draws to a close, on the 14th day of the first month of God's calendar, which is the month of Abib/Nisan.
+The Passover is to be observed only once a year in the late afternoon (twilight), as the day draws to a close, on the 14th day of the first month of God's calendar, which is the month of Abib/Nisan.
 This observance should be followed by all faithful believers (Lev.
 23:5; Num.
 28:16-17; Deut.
 16:1; Josh.
 5:10; Mt.
 26:29; Lk.
 22:15-16; Jn.
 6:53; 1Cor.
 5:7; 11:17-29).
-See the paper 'Gods Biblical Calendar'.

 Lev 23:5 GW "The fourteenth day of the first month, in the evening, is the LORD'S Passover.